mrpbennett/basic_dataeng_proj/README.md

 I simply wanted to create the above image.

 - Pull some data from an API via `requests`
-- Process data and insert into Postgres using `pysopg2`
+- Process data and insert it into Postgres using `pysopg2`
 - Create data visualisation

 #### Example response

-With the WeatherStack API I only wanted to store a select number of data points, I wanted to use the whole of the `current` object but also use the `localtime` and `localtime_epoc` from the `location` object.
+With the WeatherStack API, I only wanted to store a select number of data points, I wanted to use the whole of the `current` object but also use the `localtime` and `localtime_epoc` from the `location` object.
 I used the `datetime` library to format the `localtime` key to a date and a time.
-While storing the epoc time as it is.
+While storing the epoch time as it is.

 ```json
 {